swachtma/tamperScripts/README.md

 # User scripts for Cloudinary

-Scripts in this repo are automatically pushed as updates to https://openuserjs.org as commits are pushed to the master branch.
+Scripts in this repo are automatically pushed as updates to https://openuserjs.org as commits are published to the master branch.
 To see a full listing of published scripts visit https://openuserjs.org/users/swachtma.

 ## Usage